-These consolidated financial statements of LW Bogdanka Group were prepared in accordance with the International Financial Reporting Standards (IFRS) as endorsed by the European Union.
+These financial statements of LW Bogdanka S.A. were prepared in accordance with the International Financial Reporting Standards as endorsed by the European Union.

-These consolidated financial statements were prepared according to the historical cost principle, including the valuation at fair value of certain components of tangible fixed assets in connection with assuming fair value as a presumed cost, which was carried out as at 1 January 2005.
+These financial statements were prepared according to the historical cost principle, including the valuation at fair value of certain components of tangible fixed assets in connection with assuming fair value as a presumed cost, which was carried out as at 1 January 2005.